shadiakiki1986/docker-fscrawler/README.md

     --loop 1 --trace
 ```

-Note that the publishd dockerfile uses fscawler 2.1 by default ATM.
-To install 2.2, build your own image as below

-## Example 2
+## Example 3
-For example, to override the config dir
+To override the config dir

 ```bash
 docker run -it --rm --name my-fscrawler \